OpenAMP/openamp-docs/openamp/overview.rst

 OpenAMP provides higher level IPC components as RPMsg Services.
 There is a Remote Procedure Call (RPC) service and Proxy service.

-The proxy provides file IO on the remote allowing access to the filesystem on the host controller.
+The proxy provides file IO on the remote allowing access to the filesystem on the main controller.
 This provides a mechanism for remotes to access files occasionally without having to introduce a full filesystem on the remote.
-In the architecture diagram the center processor remote proxies file IO from its host controller on the left.
+In the architecture diagram the center processor remote proxies file IO from its main controller on the left.

 The RPC service provides for remote procedure calls from a server to a client.
-In the architecture diagram the right hand processor has the RPC server servicing the center host controller processor's RPC client.
+In the architecture diagram the right hand processor has the RPC server servicing the center main controller processor's RPC client.

 ..  image::  ../images/architecture/overview-architecture-proxy.svg